Angryrou/UDAO2022/udao/docs/user_guide/optimization.rst

 In both cases, you can define the solver and its parameters, and then call solver.solve() to solve the problem.

 Defining a solver
 -----------------

 Single objective solver
 ~~~~~~~~~~~~~~~~~~~~~~~
-Several single objective solvers are available in the :py:mod:`~udao.optimization.soo` module.
+Several SO (single objective) solvers are available in the :py:mod:`~udao.optimization.soo` module.
-They all inherit from :py:class:`~udao.optimization.soo.base_solver.SOSolver`.
+They all inherit from :py:class:`~udao.optimization.soo.so_solver.SOSolver`.
-You can define your own solver by inheriting from :py:class:`~udao.optimization.soo.base_solver.SOSolver` and implementing the :py:meth:`~udao.optimization.soo.base_solver.SOSolver.solve` method.
+You can define your own solver by inheriting from :py:class:`~udao.optimization.soo.so_solver.SOSolver` and implementing the :py:meth:`~udao.optimization.soo.so_solver.SOSolver.solve` method.

 Multi-objective solver
 ~~~~~~~~~~~~~~~~~~~~~~
-Several multi-objective solvers are available in the :py:mod:`~udao.optimization.moo` module.
+Several MO (multi-objective) solvers are available in the :py:mod:`~udao.optimization.moo` module.
-They all inherit from :py:class:`~udao.optimization.moo.base_moo.MOSolver`.
+They all inherit from :py:class:`~udao.optimization.moo.mo_solver.MOSolver`.
-You can define your own solver by inheriting from :py:class:`~udao.optimization.moo.base_moo.MOSolver` and implementing the :py:meth:`~udao.optimization.moo.base_moo.MOSolver.solve` method.
+You can define your own solver by inheriting from :py:class:`~udao.optimization.moo.mo_solver.MOSolver` and implementing the :py:meth:`~udao.optimization.moo.base_moo.MOSolver.solve` method.
-Several multi-objective solvers need to be provided with a single objective solver.
-You can use any single objective solver that inherits from :py:class:`~udao.optimization.soo.base_solver.SOSolver`.
+Some multi-objective solvers need to be provided with a SO solver.
+You can use any single objective solver that inherits from :py:class:`~udao.optimization.moo.mo_solver.MOSolver`.

 Putting it all together
 -----------------------